 Code analysis:

-You can flexibly adjust the navigation structure and content in the background with this method, without changing the front-end template, and it can automatically adapt.
+You can flexibly adjust the navigation structure and content in the background in this way, the front-end template does not need to be changed, and it can automatically adapt.

-For content-driven websites, especially blogs or product showcase websites, it is often necessary to use categories as the main navigation structure.categoryListTags can dynamically fetch the category list under the specified content model, which is very suitable for building category navigation.
+For content-driven websites, especially blog or product showcase websites, it is often necessary to use categories as the main navigation structure.categoryListTags can dynamically obtain the category list under the specified content model and is very suitable for building category navigation.

-For example, to display article categories under the main navigation, and to show their subcategories in the dropdown menu, even to list a few of the latest articles directly under the subcategories:
+For example, to display article categories under the main navigation, and to display their subcategories in the dropdown menu of the category, and even to list several of the latest articles directly under the subcategories:

 `twig